RomainMazB/octobercms-tailwindcss-boilerplate/README.md

 ### Auto-injection of CSS/JS

-**All the files presents in the layouts directory** will **receive the CSS/JS** due to the Webpack auto-injection and a special rule on this directory.
+**All the files presents in the layouts directory** will **receive the CSS/JS** due to the Webpack auto-injection and a special rule for this directory.

 ### Auto-clean of previous build

-This boilerplate uses `clean-webpack-plugin` to ensure you don't have any useless files in your themes directory.
+This boilerplate uses `clean-webpack-plugin` to ensure you don't have any useless files in your theme folder.
 Your files is cleaned on every build webpack makes.

 How to use
 ==========